Community Strong

 A Vision for Southwest Virginia's Future

-For generations, Southwest Virginia has been a cornerstone producer in America's coal industry, which shaped the region’s economy and identity.
+For generations, Southwest Virginia has been a key producer in America's coal industry, which shaped the region’s economy and identity.
 But as the industry declines, communities across the region are forging new paths forward.
 At Appalachian Voices, we believe that the people who call these communities home should be at the forefront of shaping their future.

 Community Strong is led by our New Economy team, which works alongside local residents to identify community priorities, facilitate planning and provide technical assistance for project development.
-Our work focuses on five communities — Clinchco, Dante, Dungannon, Pennington Gap and Pound — to create locally driven initiatives that strengthen economies, address environmental challenges and improve quality of life.
+Our work focuses on five communities—Clinchco, Dante, Dungannon, Pennington Gap and Pound—to create locally driven initiatives that strengthen economies, address environmental challenges and improve quality of life.

 Our work is made possible through collaboration with local leaders, funding partners and community members.
 This page provides updates on listening sessions, project developments and opportunities to get involved.